MustardOS/mustardos.github.io/release/progress/bigbanana.md

 - Rework find script to search multiple storage paths
 - Suppressed idle sleep while charging to ease file transfers
 - Update controller profile name to include vendor and product id
+- Updated assign to convert cache to lookup
 - Updated grid panel to use panel font if available
 - Updated grid panel width to be calculated off column width
 - Updated languages